Equity Bank of Andover assumes deposits of failed Almena Bank

-WASHINGTON – Almena State Bank of Almena, Kansas, was closed Friday by the Kansas Office of the State Bank Commissioner.
+ALMENA, Kan.
+(KSNW) – The FDIC said Almena State Bank was closed Friday by the Kansas Office of the State Bank Commissioner.

 To protect depositors, the FDIC entered into a purchase and assumption agreement with Equity Bank of Andover to assume all of the deposits of Almena State Bank.